vincent-lafouasse/ft_printf/aux/notes.md

 must handle:

-c
+- c
-s
+- s
-p
+- p
-d
-i
+- d, i int
-u
-x
-X
+- u, X, x unsigned int
-%
+- %

 `-O.`
 `# +`

-> If there are insufficient arguments for the format, the
+> 2 If there are insufficient arguments for the format, the behavior is
-> behavior is undefined.
-If the format is exhausted while
-> arguments remain, the excess arguments are evaluated (as
+> undefined.
+If the format is exhausted while arguments remain, the excess
-> always) but are otherwise ignored.
+> arguments are evaluated (as always) but are otherwise ignored.

+> 9 If a conversion specification is invalid, the behavior is undefined.239) If
+> any argument is not the correct type for the corresponding conversion
+> specification, the behavior is undefined.

 sequence: